Rory Donnelly

-Ruaridhri James Patrick Donnelly (born 18 February 1992) is a Northern Irish professional footballer who plays as a striker for Glentoran.
+Ruaridhri James Patrick Donnelly (born 18 February 1992) is a Northern Irish professional footballer who plays as a striker for Newington in the NIFL Championship.

 Club career

 Cliftonville

 Donnelly was born in Belfast.
 He made his Cliftonville debut on 7 September 2010, coming on as an 85th-minute substitute in a 2–0 defeat against Linfield at Windsor Park in the County Antrim Shield.
 He went on to make 33 league and cup appearances in the 2010–11 season, scoring 7 league goals.

 The 2011–12 season started well for Donnelly.
 In October 2011 he scored a hat-trick in a 6–2 win over Linfield in the County Antrim Shield, the same opposition in the same competition as his debut a year earlier.
 In November 2011 he scored four goals in a league match against Ballymena United in a 7–3 win to catch the eye of an unnamed Championship club.

 His good form. continued, and he scored 13 goals in his first 18 league games of the 2011–12 season to attract interest from Arsenal and Liverpool, with the latter club's manager, Kenny Dalglish, confirming they had registered their interest.

 Donnelly made his final appearance for Cliftonville on 17 December 2011, in a 2–1 home defeat against Coleraine.
 He had scored a total of 22 goals in 54 league and cup appearances spanning two seasons.